halgari/deep-freeze/README.md

 #Deep-Freeze

-Deep Freeze is a pure Clojure serialzier that stresses performance and compactness.
+Deep Freeze is a pure Clojure serializer that stresses performance and compactness.
 The aim of this project is to become the defacto standard for binary serialization of Clojure data.
 The interface for the library is extremely easy to use.